 What are your fees?

-Our fees range from $100-$150.
+Please visit our treatment bundles page for a complete list of fees.
 Our caring staff will assist you in finding a counselor that is suitable to both your counseling and budgetary needs.

 What is the difference between “Christian counseling” and “Biblical counseling”?

 Christian counseling is not a formal model counseling, but rather an approach to counseling that takes existing theories and research, and seeks to apply Christian principles to them.

 Biblical counseling, on the other hand, is a formal and robust counseling model developed by leading counseling and theological scholars, and it finds its origin in the Bible.
 Biblical counseling seeks to answer the big questions of psychology such as “Who are we?”, “Why do we do the things we do?”, “How do we change?”, and “What is the purpose of change?” with its starting point being the sacred Scriptures.
 Biblical counseling will draw from research, but begins with the Bible, and interprets such research through a biblical lens.